Duncan, British Columbia: Transportation

+Duncan is serviced by the neighbouring Maple Bay Airport (YAQ) in North Cowichan, which offers services to Vancouver Downtown, Vancouver Airport, Ganges on Salt Spring Island and Bedwell Harbour on Pender Island.
+Service is provided by Saltspring Air and Harbour Air.

 History

 The community is named after William Chalmers Duncan (born 1836 in Sarnia, Ontario).
 He arrived in Victoria in May 1862, then in August of that year he was one of the party of a 78 settlers which Governor Douglas took to Cowichan Bay.
 After going off on several gold rushes, Duncan settled close to the present City of Duncan.
 He married in 1876, and his son Kenneth became the first Mayor of Duncan.
 There is a Kenneth Street, as well as a Duncan Street, in the City.

 Duncan's farm was named Alderlea, and this was the first name of the adjacent settlement.
 In August 1886, the Esquimalt and Nanaimo Railway was opened.
 No stop had been scheduled at Alderlea for the inaugural train bearing Sir John A. Macdonald and Robert Dunsmuir.
 However, at Duncan's Crossing, the level crossing nearest Alderlea, a crowd of 2,000 had assembled around a decorated arch and the train came to an unplanned halt.
 According to this legend, a train station was established at the settlement and the city built around it.
 Initially part of the District of North Cowichan, Duncan felt its needs as an urban settlement in the largely rural municipality were not being met, in particular the need to have proper roadways.
-After a particularly wet winter in 1911–1912, a vote was held to make Duncan a distinct city, and it was incorporated on March 4, 1912.
-With the enlargement of North Cowichan in the ensuing decades, there was an effort to re-unite the two municipalities, though a referndum on the matter in June 1978 was soundly defeated.
+After a particularly wet winter in 1911–1912, a vote was held to make Duncan a distinct city, and it was incorporated on 4 March 1912.
+With the enlargement of North Cowichan in the ensuing decades, there was an effort to re-unite the two municipalities, though a referendum on the matter in June 1978 was soundly defeated.

 In the early 1900s, Duncan's Chinatown was the social centre for the Cowichan Valley's Chinese population.
 Chinatown was concentrated in a single block in the southwestern corner of Duncan.
 At its largest point, Duncan's Chinatown included six Chinese families and 30 merchants who supplied goods and services to the loggers, millworkers, cannery and mine workers in the area.
 The city tore the buildings down in 1969 to build a new law courts complex.
 Some materials from the original buildings were used at Whippletree Junction.

 In the 1980s, the city was noted in coverage related to the 1985 bombings at Narita Airport in Japan and aboard Air India Flight 182, Canada's largest murder case.
 Resident Inderjit Singh Reyat purchased bomb parts and a radio at Duncan stores, and used the radio to conceal the bomb.
 Less than two weeks prior to the bombings, Reyat and suspected Air India mastermind Talwinder Singh Parmar were observed testing explosives in the woods outside of Duncan by the Canadian Security Intelligence Service (CSIS).